Cass Elliot: Las Vegas show

+Within hours of the end of Elliot's Las Vegas concert, rumors began to spread that she had been taking drugs during the weeks leading up to it.
+Eddi Fiegel wrote in the biography Dream a Little Dream of Me that Elliot later admitted to a boyfriend that she had injected heroin immediately before going on stage.
+Embarrassed by the debacle, Elliot plunged into a deep depression.

 Later work

 Elliot appeared in two television variety specials: The Mama Cass Television Program (ABC, 1969) and Don't Call Me Mama Anymore (CBS, 1973).
 She was a regular guest on TV talk shows and variety shows in the early 1970s, including The Mike Douglas Show, The Andy Williams Show, Hollywood Squares, The Johnny Cash Show, The Ray Stevens Show, The Smothers Brothers Comedy Hour, and The Carol Burnett Show, and was a guest panelist for a week on the game show Match Game '73.
 She guest-hosted for Johnny Carson on The Tonight Show and appeared as a guest on the show 13 other times.
 She also appeared on and co-hosted The Music Scene on ABC and was featured on the first The Midnight Special on NBC.